commercetools/commercetools-sync-java/docs/README.md

  - Make sure you have `JDK 8` installed.
  - a target CTP project to which your source of data would be synced to.
- - [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) as a dependency in your JVM-based application.
-(Make sure to use a version `>= 1.35.0`).
+  - If you already have a [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) dependency in your JVM-based application, then make sure it has a version `>= 1.35.0` or remove it at all and depend on the one transitively installed with the `commercetools-sync-java` dependency.

 ### Installation